About

 In the late 1980s, Somaliland began a concerted attempt to break away from Somalia and the brutal dictatorial rule of Somali president Siad Barre.
 In response, the Somali Air Force began a large-scale aerial bombardment of Hargeisa, which was a stronghold of the rebel Somali National Movement.

 Despite the bombardment of years past, the Oriental Hotel still stands.
 With its golden yellow facade and a transparent roof over the lobby, the hotel still operates at full capacity in the city center.
-A few minutes walk from the hotel is the War Memorial, where the plane used to bomb the city stands.
+A few minutes walk from the hotel is the War Memorial, where a plane used to bomb the city stands.

 The lobby itself stands above the rest of those in hotels around the city, with a glass roof letting sunlight illuminate the center of the hotel for guests and visitors wanting a cup of tea.